Chairman of the Board

 General Counsel and Corporate Secretary

-Michael P. Oates is corporate executive vice president, general counsel and corporate secretary for FIS.
-In this role, Oates manages the legal support provided to FIS and its subsidiaries.
-This includes corporate governance, SEC and other regulatory compliance, contracting, litigation and general legal advice.
-Oates also serves as the chief human resources officer for FIS and, as such, has overall responsibility for the recruitment, retention and development of our global work force.
+Michael Oates is corporate executive vice president, general counsel and corporate secretary for FIS.
+Managing legal support provided to FIS and its subsidiaries, he oversees corporate governance, regulatory compliance, contracting, litigation and general legal advice.
+He also serves as FIS’ chief human resources officer.

-Before joining FIS, Oates was vice president of Human Resources for Florida Rock Industries, Inc., in Jacksonville, Fla.
-In addition to his work for Florida Rock Industries, he previously held positions as director of Labor Relations for CSX in Jacksonville, and as a partner at the law firm of Hunton & Williams in Richmond, Va.
+Before joining FIS in 2007, Oates was vice president of human resources for Florida Rock Industries, Inc., in Jacksonville, Fla.
+He also served as director of labor relations for railroad company CSX and as a partner at a major U.S. law firm headquartered in Richmond, Va.
 Oates also served as a Lieutenant in the U.S. Navy, where he was a deep sea diving and salvage officer aboard the USS Reclaimer (ARS 42).

 Oates holds a bachelor's degree from the University of Virginia and a juris doctorate from the Washington and Lee University School of Law, where he graduated magna cum laude and was named to the Order of the Coif.